 Work on this project has been deferred pending the completion of the projects on Similar Fact Evidence and the Moorov Doctrine and Criminal Liability of Partnerships.
-We expect to publish a discussion paper during 2012 and to complete the project during the period covered by the Eighth Programme.
+We expect to complete the project during the period covered by the Eighth Programme.

-Regulation of health care professions
+Regulation of health care professionals

-We are working with the Law Commission of England and Wales and the Northern Ireland Law Commission on a project reviewing UK legislation in relation to the regulation of health care professions.
-This project follows a reference from the Department of Health.
+We are working with the Law Commission of England and Wales and the Northern Ireland Law Commission on a joint project reviewing UK legislation in relation to the regulation of health care professionals.
+This project follows a reference from the UK Department of Health.